COMMON MYTHS FROM HISTORY EXPLODED

 There was once a female Pope called Pope Joan

-However the first mention of a female Pope was 200 years after she is supposed to have reigned.
+This is almost certainly a myth.
+According to the story a female Pope reigned for more than 2 years from 855 to 858.
+(In reality, Leo IV reigned from 847 to 855 and Benedict III reigned from 855 to 888.
+There was a gap of only a few weeks between them).
+However, the first mention of a female Pope was 200 years after she was supposed to have reigned.
 If the story is true why did nobody write about it at the time?
 It would have caused a sensation throughout Europe so why did nobody mention it at the time?

 King John signed the Magna Carta